-In general, the strategic direction of LTAM mainly focus on the need to facilitate greater tennis participation within the country and in the process develop a sizeable number of high performance players or talent base through our national ranked tournaments.
-For talent base interested to be internationally known LTAM also works closely with ITF in the organisation of international ranked tournaments.
-With the National Sports Council, LTAM and its members collaborated in the implementation of a wide range of tennis participation activities, talent base and elite players selection, honing and exposure development.
+In general, the strategic direction of LTAM focus on the need to facilitate greater tennis participation in the country and in the process develop a sizeable number of high performance players or talent base through our national ranked tournaments.
+For talent base interested to be internationally known LTAM also works closely with ITF and ATF in the organisation of international ranked tournaments.
+LTAM works very closely with National Sports Council in talent base and elite players' development.
+LTAM also collaborated with the sports and tourism ministries in the implementation of a wide range of tennis participation activities, talent base and elite players selection, honing and exposure development.

 To enlarge its tennis participation base, LTAM also organizes a number of local and international tennis events, such as the Malaysian Open ATP, BMW Malaysian Open WTA, charity tennis, coaching and officiating courses.